 Wendy practices exclusively in professional discipline and regulatory work.
-Wendy mainly represents regulated individuals in the medical and healthcare professions, and in teaching.

 She also has expertise in registration appeals, fraudulently or incorrectly procured entry cases and restoration applications.

-She is has both prosecuted and defended the full calendar of criminal offences.
+She has both prosecuted and defended the full calendar of criminal offences.
 This experience enables her to represent, where appropriate, a professional registrant in hearings and trials in the Magistrates’ or Crown Courts.
 Examples of when this might arise are where a registrant or teacher faces a criminal charge for historic sexual allegations, or for a violent domestic dispute.